A page of useful websites and links.

 of the issues of day-to-day concern to the people of Scotland,

 including health, education, justice, rural affairs and transport,

-and policy issues relating to charity
+and policy issues relating to charity law and

 The SSSC is responsible for registering and regulating people